Skip to contents

 3. Fit models

-Models can be fit using the fit_mod function.
-For the first model we use fit a single-species model with no stock-recruit to data on Gulf of Alaska pollock.
-The model has 8 fleets: 1 fishing fleet, 6 surveys, and 1 fleet turned off and all data are excluded from the likelihood (see model_1$fleet_control).
+Models are fit with the fit_mod function.
+The first model is a single-species fit with no stock–recruit relationship to Gulf of Alaska pollock.
+It has 8 fleets: 1 fishery, 6 surveys, and 1 fleet turned off (its data excluded from the likelihood; see model_1$fleet_control).

 model_1 <- Rceattle::fit_mod(data_list = GOApollock,